Sīlācāra

-Sīlācāra Bhikkhu (October 22, 1871 in Hull, Yorkshire, England – January 27, 1951 in Chichester, West Sussex, UK), born and died as John Frederick S. McKechnie.
+Sīlācāra Bhikkhu (22 October 1871 – 27 January 1951), born and died as John Frederick S. McKechnie.
 He became a Buddhist monk in 1906 and was one of the earliest westerners in modern times to do so.

 Life

 There are two main sources about Sīlācāra's life.
 The first is the biography in a Sri Lankan edition of A Young People's Life of the Buddha, by an anonymous author, whose information about McKechnie's early life needs verification; the second is the autobiography of Nyanatiloka Thera, who mentions him several times.